-Aziz Ansari’s Briefly Addresses Sexual Misconduct Allegations During Comedy Set
+Aziz Ansari Briefly Addresses Sexual Misconduct Allegations During Comedy Set

 — ET Canada (@ETCanada) February 6, 2019

 The woman told the publication that after their date, she and the comedian returned to his apartment where he made repeated attempts to engage the woman in sex.
-The woman claimed he allegedly avoided her physical and verbal cues that she was not interested in taking the date to the next level.
+The woman claimed he allegedly avoided the physical and verbal cues that she was not interested in taking the date to the next level.

 According to Vanity Fair Magazine, the woman messaged Aziz the next day and let him know that she was unhappy with how things went the night before.